martona/clipp/README.md

 ## What It Does

-Clipp moves clipboard history between your own devices without a cloud service in the middle.
+Clipp syncs clipboard text and images between your own devices without a cloud service in the middle.

-- Syncs clipboard text and images across Windows, macOS, and iOS, with a terminal-only client for Linux.
 - Discovers peers on the local network automatically.
 - Sends clipboard data directly between devices.
 - Shows recent clipboard activity so you can copy an earlier item again.
-- Works over trusted mesh or overlay networks when you want the same setup away from your LAN.
 - Pipes clipboard text to and from the network from the command line (`clipp copy` / `clipp paste`), including over SSH.
 - Keeps named, persistent clipboard registers that sync across devices (`clipp copy <name>` / `paste <name>`, listed and removed with `ls` / `rm`).